spcampbell/minecraft-droplet-manager/README.md

 Start your Minecraft droplet on Digital Ocean.

-Visit index.php on your host and log in.
+Browse to `index.php` on your host and log in.

 You should see a status of "active" and the ip address information.